 These are just some of the more unusual challenges that our intrepid fundraisers have devised.
 Others have challenged themselves simply to get fit enough to run in local 5k, 10k, half marathon, or full marathon, in their own areas.

-Most people find their own challenge, but if you need help, we’ll work with you to find the challenge to suit your own aspirations.
+Most people find their own challenge, but if you need help, we’ll work with you to find the challenge to suit your own aspirations and abilities.

 You don’t have to push yourself physically to fundraise.
 There are many other ways that you can challenge yourself to fundraise for the ME Association.

-Many of our fundraisers have M.E. and it hasn’t stopped them fundraising.
+Many of our fundraisers have M.E. and it hasn't stopped them from getting involved.
 They have simply needed to be creative and work within the boundaries of their illness.

 Here are some examples of other fundraising challenges…

 - Barbara began with a headshave in the grounds of Riverside Stadium – the home of Middlesbrough F.C. – but has since gone on to raise over £24,000 and hopes to do even more.
 All to help fund desperately needed research into M.E. via The MEA Ramsay Research Fund.